sviridov/ido-ql-quickload/README.md

 The systems are displayed in an Ido completion buffer, ordered by relevance.
 The 5 most recently loaded systems come first, the rest are sorted by location (local sytems come before Quicklisp sytems), frequency of use and in alphabetical order.

+One can also use `M-x ql:quickload` as a replacement for `ql:system-apropos`.

 ## Learn more

 ### Persistence